nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Steps 1a1 is repeated until the subcommand entered is correct/free from errors.
     Use case resumes from step 2.

+* **2a.** The patient index out of the bounds of the displayed list of patients.
+    * **2a1.** App-Ointment warns user that the index is out of bounds and displays the bounds of the displayed list of patients.<br>
+    Steps 2a1 is repeated until the index entered is correct/free from errors.
+    Use case resumes from step 2.

-* **2a.** App-Ointment detects an existing appointment with the same patient or doctor at an overlapping appointment time.
+* **2b.** App-Ointment detects an existing appointment with the same patient or doctor at an overlapping appointment time.
-    * **2a1.** App-Ointment warns user about the conflicting appointment.<br>
+    * **2b1.** App-Ointment warns user about the conflicting appointment.<br>
-    * **2a2.** App-Ointment suggest user to either change existing appointment details through an `edit` command, before adding the new appointment again, or change the new appointment details.<br>
+    * **2b2.** App-Ointment suggest user to either change existing appointment details through an `edit-appt` command, before adding the new appointment again, or change the new appointment details.<br>
     Use case ends.<br>

-### UC03: List all appointments
+### UC04: List all appointments
 **MSS**
 1. User <u>enters the `list` command (UC01)</u>
 2. App-Ointment displays all appointments.